The Author's Journey

 After completing her two books for adults, Teresa began to receive invitations to speak to schoolchildren about writing and World War II.
 She quickly realized that most elementary children today know nothing about that time period.
 Most have never even heard of Adolph Hitler or Pearl Harbor!
 But when Teresa speaks to them about the war, students sometimes opt to skip recess in order to hear more.
 It was the children who suggested that Teresa write some stories for them, and she was happy to comply.

-The Home-Front Heroes series will feature six characters in six books.
+The Home-Front Heroes series features five distinct characters in five books.
 The characters represent different cultural groups in our country so readers can learn how the war was experienced in our diverse nation.
 Like all of Teresa's books, the Home-Front Heroes novels are loosely based on interviews with real people who serve as models for the characters.
 The first book, Doing My Part, features with a young girl working in a war factory.
 The second, The No-No Boys, tells the story of Japanese-American internment.
 The third, V for Victory, features a Mexican-American boy helping in the family store in San Antonio, and is now available in Spanish (see our "shop" page).
 The fourth, Wave Me Good-bye, is about a Jewish girl living in the Bronx who befriends an English evacuee.
 The fifth, War on a Sunday Morning, tells the story of a navy officer's daughter who watches the attack on Pearl Harbor from her front yard.

 Before writing her books, Teresa wrote articles for local, regional, and national magazines and newspapers, did some commercial writing, and also published several standalone short stories and personal essays in literary and commercial magazines.
 Two of her essays were listed as Notable Essays by the prestigious Best American Essays series.